The HTTP module is a Metricbeat module used to call arbitrary HTTP endpoints for which a dedicated Metricbeat module is not available.

 This is often necessary in security restricted network setups, where Logstash is not able to reach all servers.
 Instead the server to be monitored itself has Metricbeat installed and can send the data or a collector server has Metricbeat installed which is deployed in the secured network environment and can reach all servers to be monitored.

-The HTTP module supports the standard configuration options that are described in Specify which modules to run.
+The HTTP module supports the standard configuration options that are described in Modules.
 Here is an example configuration:

 The following metricsets are available: